StreetResearch/CDSA-Tools/README.md

       <li>Micelle Counting Statistics and Histogram Script (automates the analysis of measured nanoparticle sizes/lengths from Fiji/ImageJ).
           <br>To use this script, just place it in the folder with your measurment data from Fiji and ensure the measurments file is called "Results.csv".<br>
           Then run the batch script!</li>
+      <li>Continuous-Flow Self-Assembly Experiment Planner.
+        <br>This script allows you to quickly and easily plan self-assembly experiemnts in flow.
+More features and updates are planned.</li>
     </ol>
   </li>
 </ol>